johannes-k00/Telemac_Tomawac_Coupling/README.md

 ## Note / Disclaimer

 > **Full disclosure:** I'm actually a total Python noob and don't really have a clue about coding...
-> But somehow, through trial, error, willpower (and a lot of magic), this pipeline actually works flawlessly for me (hopefully)!
+> But somehow, through trial, error, willpower, the loss of my sanity (and a lot of magic), this pipeline actually works for me (hopefully)!
+> **Shoutout:** Very helpful was user "Taoan" in the openTelemac Forum that shared his coding in the forum for a similar problem.